 The Meteorological Institute of the Ludwig-Maximilians-Universität (LMU) in Munich participated with two instruments, which both had already served as reference systems in EARLINET.
 POLIS (Portable Lidar System, ID: mu01) is a small, rugged lidar system with an exchangeable detector unit.
-It applies a 50 mJ laser (Big Sky, Ultra GRM) and

-- a 200 mm Dall-Kirkham Cassegrain telescope.
-During EARLI09 the instrument was operated as a two-channel 355 nm system, which detected either parallel and crosspolarized elastic backscatter signals or the total elastic backscattering together with the 387 nm nitrogen Raman signal with Licel/Hamamatsu PMTs for combined analog and photon-counting detection (Freudenthaler et al., 2009).
-POLIS was upgraded to - three channels in 2010 (see below) and to six channels in 2013 (Freudenthaler et al., 2015b).
+It applies a 50 mJ laser (Big Sky, Ultra GRM) and a 200 mm Dall-Kirkham Cassegrain telescope.
+During EARLI09 the instrument was operated as a twochannel 355 nm system, which detected either parallel and cross-polarized elastic backscatter signals or the total elastic backscattering together with the 387 nm nitrogen Raman signal with Licel/Hamamatsu PMTs for combined analog and photon-counting detection (Freudenthaler et al., 2009).
+PO-LIS was upgraded to three channels in 2010 (see below) and to six channels in 2013 (Freudenthaler et al., 2015b).
 The second system, MULIS (Multichannel Lidar System, ID: ms01), is a 3+2 Raman lidar with polarization measurement capability at 532 nm (Freudenthaler et al., 2009).
 This lidar performs the EARLINET observations at the station of Maisach, near Munich.
-The instrument applies a 1.6 J Nd:YAG laser (Continuum, Surelite II) and a lidar for the first phase of EARLINET (2000-2003) and served as a prototype for MUSA (Multi-wavelength System for Aerosol, ID: po01), the reference system of CNR-IMAA (Consiglio Nazionale delle Ricerche-Istituto di Metodologie per l'Analisi Ambientale) in Potenza.
+The instrument applies a 1.6 J Nd: YAG laser (Continuum, Surelite II) and a 300 mm Cassegrain telescope.
+Hamamatsu PMTs (UV and visible channels) and a Licel/EG&G APD (at 1064 nm) are used as detectors.
+All elastic-backscatter signals are measured in analog detection mode.
+For Raman signals, the combined analog and photon-counting technique (Licel) is applied.
+MULIS was developed as a reference lidar for the first phase of EARLINET (2000-2003) and served as a prototype for MUSA (Multi-wavelength System for Aerosol, ID: po01), the reference system of CNR-IMAA (Consiglio Nazionale delle Ricerche-Istituto di Metodologie per l'Analisi Ambientale) in Potenza.
 Thus, MUSA has very similar specifications as MULIS, with the exception that it applies the Licel combined analog and photon-counting detectors also for the elastic-backscatter signals at 355 and 532 nm (Madonna et al., 2011).